nick-perry14/nick-perry14.github.io/about.markdown

 - Running
 - Programming
 - Video Games
+- HAM Radio

 ## Bio

 Nick Perry is a combined BS/MS computer science student who enjoy various sports and technologies.
 Nick is always on the edge of technology and enjoys following tech news.
-Nick will be working this summer as a Software Engineering Intern at JP Morgan Chase & Co in Columbus, OH.
 Additionally, he enjoys sports and is excited to graduate in 2023 to become part of the workforce.